New Pet Owner

 Got a New Pet?
 Your Guide to Making Introductions

 Did a new cat or dog arrive in your home over the holidays?
-Or is one of your resolutions to add to your family with a new pet in 2016?
+Or is one of your resolutions to add to your family with a pet in the new year?
 If you already have a dog or cat accustomed to being the head pet of the house, introducing a new member takes some planning.

 Animals are emotional and territorial creatures, and one of the strongest emotions they experience is jealousy.
 But if you're willing to be patient, there's good news: Although a newcomer may initially raise hackles, most pets come to accept one another.
 In the best-case scenario, they bond.
 But don't expect all to become best friends; some simply develop an indifferent tolerance.

 Before bringing a new pet into your home, first make sure he or she is healthy.
 Schedule a veterinary exam (before the introduction, if possible).
 During the checkup, discuss spaying or neutering and also have the new pet microchipped.
 And remember to register and update your HomeAgain membership to extend the same benefits to your new pet that your other enjoys.

 Create a safe, temporary home for a new cat to get used to the surroundings.
 If you have a spare room or bathroom, that's ideal.
 If not, an oversize dog kennel can work.
 Furnish it with a litter box and a safe, warm spot for the cat to sleep.
 Devote a corner to food and water, and add a scratching post and a toy to let the newcomer know it is welcome.
 Don't allow other pets in.

 Before you debut the new kitty, trim both cats' nails.
 When you introduce the newcomer, place her at a distance from your original cat.
 Avoid contact with both, and speak in a calming voice.